port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/sentry.md

 }
 ```

-Additionally, the comment entity will be created using the following mapping data:
+In addition, the following Port `sentryComment` entity will be generated:

 ```json showLineNumbers
 {